eocello10/shopping-cart-project/README.md

 '''

 ##Requirements
+total_price = 0 - Starting point
+elected_ids = []
+while True:
+    Selected_ID = input("Please enter a product ID or Donec if there are no more products:") if Selected_ID == "Done":
+        break
+    else:
+        selected_ids.append(Selected_ID) - Create an append...

-Selected_ID = input("Please enter a product ID:") - This code asks for user to input a value.
+ - This code asks for user to input a value.
 The goal is to have user input a value and produce a result.

 matching_product  = [p for p in products if p["id"] == Selected_ID] - This is a list comprehension that is required to be generated in order to pull from our products